RMIT’s Nuclear Magnetic Resonance Spectroscopy Facility houses a range of solid and solution state nuclear magnetic resonance equipment.

 The facility supports teaching and research staff and students in the School of Science and is also available for collaborative projects across RMIT.

-- solution state identification and structure determination of a range of biomolecules (e.g. metabolites and proteins)
+Structure determination of a range of biomolecules (e.g. metabolites and proteins)

 Many other possible applications exist from the study of bio-molecular systems and structural biology to geological and environmental science applications.

 Most NMR facilities offer either liquid state NMR spectroscopy or solid state NMR spectroscopy and, rarely, time domain NMR.
 The NMR instrumentation and staff expertise in various complementary branches of NMR make the RMIT facility uniquely suited to the exploration of complex systems that are resistant to other means of analysis.

 Our instruments cover the range from low-field NMR (Minispec mq20 spectrometer) to (relatively) high-field (Bruker 300MHz Avance III and Agilent/Varian 500MHz DD2 spectrometers).

 Designed to investigate the time domain NMR characteristics of liquid, solid and gaseous state materials.
 These characteristics reveal the dynamic properties of, and interactions between, atoms and molecules in a sample.

 It is especially useful for investigating components of differing mobility’s in mixtures ranging from food-stuffs to polymer blends to ionic liquids to geological samples.